 “We started the foundation because the people of Kansas City have been so faithful to us that we wanted to honor the community while supporting and giving hope and encouragement to people who need it,” Moore said.

-The “C” You In The Major Leagues Foundation is a component fund of the National Christian Foundation-Heartland.
+The “C” You In The Major Leagues Foundation is a component fund of the Servant Foundation DBA The Signatry.

-“C” You In The Major Leagues strives to provide hope and support to children and families as we use youth baseball to develop future character-driven leaders.
+“C” You In The Major Leagues strives to provide hope and support to children and families as we use baseball to reach, teach, and develop future character-driven leaders.

 Our vision is to develop a character-based baseball league in the greater Kansas City area, and develop leadership programs that will inspire kids, help families in crisis, promote education, and support faith-based programs and ministries.